Pius of Saint Aloysius: Life

 Luigi Campidelli was born to an impoverished farmers on 29 April 1868 as the fourth of six children to Giuseppe Campidelli and Filomena Belpani; a sister was Teresa.
 He was baptized as "Luigi Nazreno Francesco".
 His parents nicknamed him "Gigino".
 His father caught typhoid in 1874 and soon died which left his widow and children destitute while an uncle came to their aid to help manage their farm.

 He received his Confirmation on 9 February 1873 from the Bishop of Rimini Luigi Poggi and in 1875 enrolled in the private school at Trebbio di Poggio Berni before making his First Communion in 1878.
 In his schooling he was admired as a good student and devout child and in his teens became more active in the life of his local parish.
 He was known throughout the neighborhood as a good child who was pious and sincere with an unwavering allegiance to Pope Pius IX who he felt was going through terrible trials due to the loss of the Papal States in 1870.
 He also taught other children catechism.
 He encountered the Passionists in 1880 and knew at once that he wanted to join them.

-From this time on he was a frequent visitor to the Santuario della Madonna di Casale and was soon invited to enter their novitiate on 2 May 1882 when he entered.
+From this time on he was a frequent visitor to the Sanctuary of Madonna di Casale in San Vito and was soon invited to enter their novitiate on 2 May 1882.
 On 27 May 1883 he was clothed in the Passionist habit and he also received the religious name of "Pius of Saint Aloysius" while beginning the novitiate period.
 His novitiate was transferred to Viterbo in January 1883 where he continued his theological and philosophical studies at the Sant'Eutizio convent though left later that July back to where he was before.
 On 30 April 1884 he made his vows and then received the minor orders at the Sant'Eutizio convent in Viterbo.
 He was struck down with tuberculosis in 1889 before he could be ordained to the priesthood and had suffered from its first signs in 1888.
 He received the tonsure on 17 December 1887.

 He died on 2 November 1889 at 10:30pm and had offered his life for his troubled home region of Romagna.
-His remains were buried in San Vito di Romagna and then on 6 May 1923 were moved to the Santuario della Madonna di Casale.
+His remains were buried in San Vito and then on 6 May 1923 were moved to the Sanctuary of Madonna di Casale.
 His remains were exhumed on 17 June 1985 for canonical inspection as part of the beatification process and were found to be in a state of good preservation.